SovereignCloudStack/standards/Standards/scs-0214-v2-k8s-node-distribution.md

   The field gets autopopulated most of the time by either the kubelet or external mechanisms like the cloud controller.

-## Conformance Tests

-The script `k8s-node-distribution-check.py` checks the nodes available with a user-provided kubeconfig file.
-Based on the labels `topology.kubernetes.io/zone`, `topology.kubernetes.io/region` and `node-role.kubernetes.io/control-plane`, the script then determines whether the nodes are distributed according to this standard.
-If this isn't the case, the script produces an error.
-It also produces warnings and informational outputs, e.g., if labels don't seem to be set.

 ## Previous standard versions

 This is version 2 of the standard; it extends [version 1](scs-0214-v1-k8s-node-distribution.md) with the